charmplusplus/charm/doc/charm++/manual.rst

        void someEntry(parameters2);
    };

-Note that A must have a *migration constructor*, which is typically
+Note that A must have a *migration constructor* if it is to be migratable.
-empty:
+The migration constructor is typically empty:

 .. code-block:: c++